-Unlike Milchan, Paker and Blavetnick, all probably tempted into media ownership by Netanyahu himself, Sheldon Adelson was the mentor of Netanyahu in terms of the power and control one can achieve through media ownership.
-Sheldon Adelson and his Israeli wife Miriam, today the CEO of Israel Hayom, the media patrons of Netanyahu, have developed a micromodel which was especially suited for Balfour’s needs.
-Adelson bought in 2015 in his city of residence, where he made his initial fortune in the gambling business, the Las Vegas Review Journal by a concealed proxy.
-The reporters and management did not know at the time who was the owner who just bought the newspaper, they just recalled that they have been requested to watch closely and look for faults of three judges in Nevada.
-One of these judges was the presiding judge over a law suit filed against Sheldon Adelson, and his gambling empire.
-The prosecutor was one of the senior executives in Adelson’s firm who accused him of trying to force him into illegal actions including relations with crime organizations and prostitute business.
-Adelson did not like the judge’s handling of the file in court and allegedly offered to fund a known lawyer to replace the judge, reported the Review Journal.
-Once this was published on the Review, the journalists responsible for these reports were fired one after another.
-He made sure they would be purged, and populated the journal with his own men and then used it to influence regulation, judges and policy of Las Vegas on his business.
-The journal became more and more identified with interests and people Adelson was in favor of and was the first journal to support Trump’s candidacy for presidency.
-The linkage of controlling the media, threatening judges and other rivals by negative media exposition and using the struggle against the public media as a political tool of the Right against the deep state mechanisms of the Left, was especially appealing to prime minister Netanyahu.
-Establishing Israel Hayom was the first bastion to conquer.
+Unlike Milchan, Packer, and Blavatnik, all probably tempted into media ownership by Netanyahu, Sheldon Adelson was actually Netanyahu’s mentor in demonstrating the power and control one can achieve through media ownership.
+Adelson and his Israeli wife Miriam, today the CEO of the pro-Netanyahu Israel Hayom, developed a micro-model that was especially suited for the prime minister’s needs.
+In 2015, Adelson bought the Las Vegas Review-Journal through a concealed proxy.
+(Las Vegas, Adelson’s city of residence, was where he made his initial fortune in the gambling business.)
+The newspaper’s reporters and management, who did not know at the time who the new owner was, were asked to closely monitor the conduct of three judges in Nevada.
+One of the judges was presiding over a law suit filed against Sheldon Adelson and his gambling empire.
+The plaintiff was one of the senior executives in Adelson’s firm, who accused him of trying to compel him to act illegally, including entering into deals involving crime organizations and the prostitution business.
+Adelson was not pleased with the judge’s handling of the case and the Review-Journal reported that Adelson had offered to hire a well-known lawyer to replace the judge.
+The journalists responsible for publishing such reports were fired one after another.
+After purging the newspaper of those journalists, Adelson brought in his own people and used the paper to influence regulation, judges, and the policy of Las Vegas with regard to his business interests.
+The Review-Journal became more and more identified with interests and people favorable to Adelson; it was the first newspaper to support Donald Trump’s candidacy for president.
+This linkage of controlling the media, threatening judges and other rivals through negative media exposition, and using the struggle against the public media as a political tool to serve the right and combat the deep-state mechanisms of the left was all especially appealing to Netanyahu.
+Establishing Israel Hayom was the opening salvo in his campaign to conquer the media.

-The newspaper was built on an uneconomic model: the idea was not to have a viable financial model based on advertising but in fact to break down the Mozes empire and change the political discourse by flooding the streets of Israel with free copies of the pro-Netanyahu free of charge newspaper look alike.
-It did precisely that: Adelson’s Israel Hayom, first given away for free on 30 July 2007, became the largest spread printed newspaper in Israel.
-It costed its owner, Adelson, over a billion shekels so far.
-It brought the closing down of Maariv newspaper and the shrinking of Yediot.
-More importantly, it arguably provided an efficient tool for embedding Netanyahu’s grip on power, and making ‘his base’ – the lower socioeconomic strata – key to his power holding endeavor.
-Adelson and Netanyahu shared a somewhat cynic conservative-populist worldview, and a strong taste for power.
-Adelson himself was key to strengthening the relationship between Trump and Netanyahu, as he was also one of the earliest patrons of Trump in the US and other Republican politicians.
-He influenced Trump to support the nuclear policy of Netanyahu and to transfer the American embassy from Tel Aviv to Jerusalem.
-Capital becomes policy.
-But his ambitions were not satisfied with Israel Hayom and its immense political influence.
-Adelson bought NRG, the news website associated initially with Maariv, and also funded Makor Rishon – the media outlet of the religious national camp – and one of the chief ideological strongholds of the right in Israeli politics.
+The newspaper was built on an unprofitable model.
+The idea was not to have a viable business plan based on advertising, but rather to bring down the Mozes empire and change the political discourse by flooding the streets of Israel with free copies of the pro-Netanyahu newspaper.
+It did precisely that: Adelson’s Israel Hayom, launched on July 30, 2007, became the print newspaper with the largest circulation in Israel, at a cost to its owner of over a billion shekels.
+It led to the collapse of the Maariv newspaper and the shrinking of Yedioth.
+More importantly, it arguably provided an efficient tool for tightening Netanyahu’s grip on power and solidifying his “base” – the lower socioeconomic classes and the key to his political strength.
+Adelson and Netanyahu shared a somewhat cynical conservative-populist worldview, along with a strong appetite for power.
+Adelson was key to strengthening the relationship between Trump and Netanyahu, as he was also one of the earliest patrons of Trump and other Republican politicians.
+He influenced Trump to support Netanyahu’s stance against the Iran nuclear deal and to move the American Embassy from Tel Aviv to Jerusalem.
+Capital shaped policy.
+But Netanyahu’s ambitions were not satisfied with Israel Hayom and its immense political influence.
+Adelson bought NRG, the news website associated initially with Maariv, and also funded Makor Rishon, the media outlet of the religious-national camp and one of the chief ideological strongholds of the right in Israeli politics.